yumenoshizuku/systems-programming/pset6/README.txt

 Write a SHORT paragraph here explaining your strategy for avoiding race conditions.
 No more than 400 words please.

+Two places have been taken care of regarding race conditions: stop_time and connection table.
+For stop_time, a conditional variable is used for keeping other threads waiting when one thread is sleeping for the designated time, and a mutex is used for both the variable and the conditional variable.

+For the connection table, only a mutex is used to prevent concurrent access since busy waiting is sufficient for data access and modification.

 OTHER COLLABORATORS AND CITATIONS (if any):